helderscrolls/operation-cra/README.md

 provides an interactive UI to view your projects, run tasks, generate code, and more!
 Available for VSCode, IntelliJ and comes with a LSP for Vim users.

+## Setup the application

+Run `npm install` to install all the needed dependencies.

 ## Start the application

 Run `npx nx serve operation-cra` to start the development server.
 Happy coding!